Many people do not read easily. This might be because of:

 Perhaps surprisingly, the things we need to do as designers to help are much less varied.
 Even expert readers prefer to read familiar words, short sentences, and text that is to the point.
 For an expert reader, easier text is simply quicker.
 For someone who has difficulty with reading, easier text may be the difference between successful reading or giving up and failing at their task.

-Whitney Quesenbery and I became convinced that we could design websites for different audiences when we researched the topic for the Open University: article: More Alike Than We Think (March, 2006)
+Whitney Quesenbery and I became convinced that we could design one website that could work well for people who read differently when we were working for the Open University: article: More Alike Than We Think (March, 2006)